chensunUofT/30-Day-LeetCoding-Challenge/Day12-1046-Last-Stone-Weight.md

 <https://leetcode.com/problems/last-stone-weight/>

-Use a heap to store the opposite values of all the orginal elements so that we can use `pop` operation to get the maximum value instead of the minimum.
+Use a heap to store the opposite values of all the original elements so that we can use `pop` operation to get the maximum value instead of the minimum.

 ```python
 class Solution: